liquidprompt/liquidprompt/docs/config.rst

    :value: 0

-   Indicate if the shell is running in a container environment (e.g. Docker, Podman, LXC, Singularity, systemd-nspawn).
+   Indicate if the shell is running in a container environment (e.g. Docker, Podman, LXC, Singularity, systemd-:spelling:word:`nspawn`).

    .. note::
-      Containers may inherit some or even no variables from their parent shell, so this may behave inconsisently with different container software.
-For example, Docker doesn't inherit anything unless explicitly told to.
+      Containers may inherit some or even no variables from their parent shell, so this may behave inconsistently with different container software.
+For example, Docker does not inherit anything unless explicitly told to.
       Singularity in many configurations inherits most variables but shell functions and zsh hooks might not make it in.
 For full functionality, ``liquidprompt`` may need to be sourced inside the child container.